CsabaDu/CsabaDu.DynamicTestData/README.md

 - **New Features** (Updated v1.6.2):
   - `ITestCaseName : IEquatable<ITestCaseName>` added to segregate the `string TestCase` property of the inherited `ITestData` interface, and to make the equality of two `ITestCaseName` instances comparable, based on their `TestCase` property.
-  - `static object?[] TestDataToParams([NotNull] ITestData testData, ArgsCode argsCode, bool withExpected, out string testCase)` method added to the `DynamicDataSource` class to null-check the `ITestData testData` parameter and get the value of its `string TestCase` property as out-parameter.
+  - `static object?[] TestDataToParams([NotNull] ITestData testData, ArgsCode argsCode, bool withExpected, out string testCaseName)` method added to the `DynamicDataSource` class to null-check the `ITestData testData` parameter and get the value of its `string TestCase` property as out-parameter.

 - **Compatibility**:
   - This update is fully backward-compatible with previous versions.
 Existing solutions will continue to work without any changes.